-Cincinnati Children’s provides comprehensive, multidisciplinary care for children and young adults with hemophilia.
+Cincinnati Children’s provides comprehensive, multidisciplinary care for children and young adults with hemophilia and other rare factor deficiencies.
 Our team of physicians, nurses and other health professionals has extensive experience in caring for patients with mild, moderate and severe forms of the disease.
 Our focus is on treating the whole person, not just the hemophilia.

-The Hemophilia Center within the Cancer and Blood Diseases Institute at Cincinnati Children’s offers:
+The Hemophilia Treatment Center within the Cancer and Blood Diseases Institute at Cincinnati Children’s offers:

 - Coordinated care from multiple specialists